What Is Mass Formation Psychosis?

 The month after Robert Malone discussed mass formation psychosis on the Joe Rogan Experience podcast, musician Eric Clapton also spoke out against the COVID-19 vaccine.
 Clapton stated that he had received the COVID-19 vaccine, but only because he had been hypnotized.
 He suggested that commercials and YouTube videos contained subliminal messages to promote "mass formation hypnosis," or to hypnotize large groups of people to get the vaccine.

 Mass formation hypnosis may sound similar to Robert Malone’s theory of mass formation psychosis.
 However, Clapton did not credit the theory to Malone.
-Rather, he said he learned of it from Mattias Desmet, a Belgian psychology professor.
-An academic article by Thierry Simonelli confirms that Desmet coined the term in his book, The Psychology of Totalitarianism.
+Rather, he said he learned of this theory from Mattias Desmet, a Belgian psychology professor.
+An academic article by Thierry Simonelli confirms that Desmet coined the term in his book, The Psychology of Totalitarianism

 Simonelli describes Desmet's core argument, which is that our current governments have become totalitarian and may be controlling the masses through hypnosis.
 Simonelli suggests that Desmet's argument may be more about promoting his political philosophy than putting forth ideas rooted in social sciences research.